TooTallNate/ref/README.md

 that at least `ref.sizeof.uint64` (always 8) bytes are available in the Buffer after the given offset.

+#### `Buffer#reinterpret(Number size)` → Buffer

+Returns a new Buffer instance with the exact same memory address as the target buffer, only you can specifiy the size of the returned buffer as well.

+__Warning:__ This function is potentially _dangerous_!
+Be sure you need to use it!

 The "type" interface
 --------------------